-Creating Southwest Wall Art
+Creating Southwest Patriotic Art

-Sedona Landscape Paintings
+Vivid Mystical Sedona Landscape Paintings

-While I love painting with watercolors, my current love is using acrylics, both heavy body, and liquid acrylics.
-Creating Sedona landscape paintings and any form of Sedona art is my current direction.
+While I love painting with watercolors, my current love is using acrylics, both heavy body and liquid acrylics.
+Creating vivid, mystical landscape paintings is my current direction.